madysondesigns/madysondesigns.github.io/_case-studies/business-dashboard.md

 - Streamlining the signup and verification process.
 How might we reduce the amount of effort required from the user to show them the information that matters to them?
 - A tool that analyzes a business’s spending data and can calculate the best way to maximize credit card reward programs.
 This is basically free money for business owners, and I can’t wait to ship this.

-{% include figure.html src="dashboard-shop.png" caption="One new feature I worked on was a \"shopping\" experience for business credit cards." alt="Fundera dashboard shopping experience" %}
+{% include figure.html src="dashboard-shop.png" caption="One new feature I worked on was a &quot;shopping&quot; experience for business credit cards." alt="Fundera dashboard shopping experience" %}

 Each of these features adds an additional opportunity for users to convert to products at any point in their journey, which provides a more organic experience for them and a more focused approach for us.